hypermodule/PadSM2/README.md

 ## License

-PadSM is licensed under the MIT license (see `LICENSE.txt`).
+PadSM2 is licensed under the MIT license (see `LICENSE.txt`).
 It uses the third-party libraries CUE4Parse and UAssetAPI (see `NOTICE.txt` for their licenses).